musicformellons/seaplane-cli/seaplane-cli/tests/ui/trycmd/seaplane-formation/status.md

 Show the status of a remote Formation Instance

-This command will display the status of one or more Formation Instances such as how many actual containers are running compared to the minimum and maximums per Flight Plan that the configuration defines.
+This command will display the status of one or more Formation Instances such as how many actual containers are running compared to the minimum and maximums per Flight that the configuration defines.

 Usage: seaplane[EXE] formation status [OPTIONS] [NAME|ID]